nicoalba/spectro-assignment/writing-assignment.md

 The output depends on the command you execute once you enter the interactive session.

-For more info, available flags, and example commands, see [`exec` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec).
+For more info, available flags, and example commands, refer to [`exec` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec).

 ## `kubectl debug`